silas00301/f24_audio-controls/README.md

 <h3>This script requires AutoHotkey</h3>

-<p>This AutoHotkey script allows you to use f24 keys to control the volume and play/pause audio or video players like Spotify.</p>
+<p>This AutoHotkey script allows you to use f24 keys to control the volume and play/pause the audio of media player like Spotify</p>

 * [Installation](#installation)
 * [Changing the Application](#changing-the-application)